Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 * Relevant zSolver for each node.
 * Mesh information used for world space lookup to interpolate maps if needed.

-Fortunately, zBuilder handles all this data for you, allowing you to treat all the complexity of a Ziva :term:`rig` as a single logical object.
+Fortunately, zBuilder handles all of this data, allowing for the treatment of a complex Ziva :term:`rig` as a single logical object.
-You can then save it out to a text file, and/or restore the rig to the captured state at a later time.
+This object can be saved as a text file, from which the rig  can be restored to the captured state at a later time.
-You can also manipulate the information in the builder before re-applying it.
+It is possible to manipulate the information in the builder before re-applying it.
-This is useful for mirroring, for example, which we'll describe later.
+This is useful for mirroring, for example, which will be described later.

 Retrieving parts of a Ziva rig
 ******************************

-Above, we retrieved Ziva builder data from the entire Maya scene.
+Above, the Ziva builder data was retrieved from the entire Maya scene.
-However, if you only want to capture a part of the scene, you can select the items you are interested in and call retrieve_from_scene_selection().
+However, if only a part of the scene needs to be captured, one can select the items of interest and call retrieve_from_scene_selection().
-This comes in handy if you want to mirror the setup, for example:
+This comes in handy when mirroring the setup.
+For example:

 .. code-block:: python